eXpl0it3r/Talks/README.md

 # Talks

-This repository is a collection of all the talks I have held and hopefully will be holding.
+This repository is a collection of all the talks I have held.

-Currently, there's only one, but everyone starts somewhere. 🙂

 - [2D Graphics with SFML](2018%20-%20Meeting%20C++) - Lightning talk at [Meeting C++ 2018](https://meetingcpp.com/)
+- [Game Development with SFML](2019%20-%20C++%20Usergroup%20Zentralschweiz) - SFML Workshop at the C++ Usergroup Zentralschweiz

 ## Contact

-If you're interested in hearing me talk more about SFML or have any questions about my previous talk, don't hesitate to reach out to me.
+If you're interested in hearing me talk more about SFML or have any questions about my previous talks, don't hesitate to reach out to me.

 - Twitter: [@DarkCisum](https://twitter.com/DarkCisum) (open DMs)
 - E-Mail: eXpl0it3r@sfml-dev.org